munterfi/zeitsprung/README.rst

 .. image:: https://codecov.io/gh/munterfi/zeitsprung/branch/master/graph/badge.svg
         :target: https://codecov.io/gh/munterfi/zeitsprung

+Note: zeitsprung.fm has moved to geschichte.fm, therefore this project is no longer maintained.

 This package provides a scraper for www.zeitsprung.fm, a great history podcast.
 To get the metadata of all episodes from the website, simply start the scraper::